-All federal direct loans qualify for this program which includes Direct PLUS loans, Direct Subsidized, and Unsubsidized loans, and Direct Consolidation loans.
+All federal direct loans qualify for this program which includes

 Are you eligible for PSLF?

-In order to qualify for this program, you need to be a full-time employee at any governmental agency, be it federal, state or local.
+To qualify for this program, you need to be a full-time employee at any governmental agency, be it federal, state or local.
 It also includes the non-profit organizations which have been tax-exempted under section 501(c)(3) of Internal Revenue Code (IRC).
 It should be providing acceptable public services.